What rituals do you employ to support your progress and change?

 The ritual and use of an object supported her hope in progress, helping her team and managers, and working with less stress.

 Being purposeful about the rituals you create is fun and can decrease your stress and make change happen.
 Plus, you can develop habits and rituals that suit you.
 Here are some steps:

 - Identify or be observant about things that are not going well (problems) that you would like to approach differently.

 - Write or document those problems and how you notice or feel them.

 - Write or document what you would like to have happen instead of the problem.
 This question prompt helps; when this problem is less or absent, what are you doing instead of reacting to the problem?

 - Think or create an action.
 For example, starting the day with 5 coins in your right pocket and noticing the problem, you shift 1 coin from your right to left pocket.
 Practice the action until it feels familiar.

-- Be observant of the challenge that you would like to approach differently, and practice your ritual when you notice or before you feel it may happen.
+- Be observant of the challenge you would like to approach differently, and practice your ritual when you notice or feel it may happen.